 The Fair Tax Mark has a staff team, a Board of Directors and a Technical Advisory Group that guides the Mark’s methodology and criteria.
-In addition to our core staff, we utilise much valued contractors to deliver PR, Marketing & Comms, Accounts Analysis, web-build & design and other areas.
+In addition to our core staff, we utilise much valued contractors to deliver PR, marketing and communications, accounts analysis, web design and other areas.

 Paul Monaghan – Chief Executive